d3x7r0/gregory-ms-website/content/researchers/index.md

   name: slide-1
 rowclasses: justify-content-center align-self-center
 slug:
-subtitle: We help you focus your research and find related articles with ease
+subtitle: We help you focus your research and find papers with good patient outcomes
 tags:
   -
 categories: